-Information & Ratings on Senior Care Center - Brunswick Nursing Center, Brunswick, Georgia
+Senior Care Center - Brunswick Nursing Center Abuse and Neglect Lawyers

 For decades, the United States has faced a substantial crisis in the nursing home care industry.
 Many facilities are short-staffed, have untrained personnel, or fail to follow protocols that lead to mistreatment, abuse, or neglect.
 In some cases, the patient is victimized through malnutrition, dehydration, illegal restraints, abandonment, or develop life-threatening pressure wounds that could have been prevented.